Taylor Swift To Drop Scathing Kim Kardashian & Kanye West Diss Track, ‘She’s Still Angry About How They Embarrassed Her’ Source Says

 “[Kim’s] PR told her to take down the tweet,” a source told Hollywood Life of why Kardashian unliked the scathing tweet about Taylor and her ex, reporting Kim’s team allegedly told her that liking the message made her appear too “jealous and spiteful” towards Swift amid their nasty feud.

-What do you think of reports claiming that Taylor Swift is gearing up to slam Kanye West and Kim Kardashian following their feud in a scathing diss track?
+What do you think of reports claiming that Taylor Swift is gearing up to slam Kanye West and Kim Kardashian following their feud with a scathing diss track?

 [Featured Image by Jason Merritt/Getty Images and Dimitrios Kambouris/Getty Images for The Webby Awards]